 What we don’t like

-- The computer offers limited pre-set training programmes and lack a heart-rate monitor.
+- The computer offers limited pre-set training programs and lacks a heart-rate monitor.

 This is the go-to machine no matter what you have in mind for the perfectly healthy life that you want: It is affordable, capable, and quite nicely built.
 With it, you can’t really go wrong, and this has been testified by quite a lot of people considering the bulks of positive reviews that it has gotten over time.